olga-od-ua/hello_ireland/README.md

 # USER STORIES LIST

-The target audience is people of all ages and nationalities who are interested in browing and/or purchasing authentic images of Ireland.
+The target audience is people of all ages and nationalities who are interested in browsing and/or purchasing authentic images of Ireland.

 ### Viewing and Navigation